Difference Between Django vs Rails

 Let us study much more about Django and Ruby on Rails in details:

 - The Django web framework was originally authored by Adrian Holovaty and Simon Willison in 2005, which is being maintained by DSF (Django Software Foundation).
-Ever since its release, it is used by thousands of programmers, beginners and advanced users alike, owing to its user-friendliness.
+Since its release, thousands of programmers, beginners, and advanced users alike have used it, owing to its user-friendliness.

 - Ruby on Rails, commonly known by Rails, is also a web framework implemented in Ruby.
 Rails, authored by David Heinemeier Hansson, was initially released in 2005.

-- These are interpreted scripting languages unlike Java, C++ and other compiled languages.
-Although, compiled languages tend to run comparatively faster.
+- These are interpreted scripting languages, unlike Java, C++ and other compiled languages.
+However, compiled languages tend to run comparatively faster.
 Ruby on Rails is somewhat more popular as a web development tool than Django-Python.

 Head to Head Comparison Between Django and Rails (Infographics)